Milwaukee Area Shipwrecks

 The Prins Willem V or commonly called "Willie" is the most popular shipwreck in the Milwaukee area.
 She is laying on her starboard side.
 The top rail of the shipwreck is at 55 feet and the bottom rests at 9f feet.
 The Willie is a steel cargo ship that is 258 feet long and she sank in 1954..

 The Dredge #6 or Dredge #906 is another popular and one of the most unique shipwrecks in the Milwaukee area.
 This dredge barge is laying upside down on her structure and you can easily swim under the barge.
-The maximum depth is 70ft and the keel weight is and bottom of the barge is at 35 feet.
+The maximum depth is 70 feet, the keel weight and bottom of the barge is at 35 feet.
 The barge is 120 feet long and sank in 1956.

 The Lumberman is the perfect shipwreck the first time Lake Michigan Diver and the experienced diver like.
 She was a three masted wooden schooner.
 She sank in 1893 and she lays intact at a depth of 55 feet.
 The Lumberman was built to carry lumber on the great lakes.
 She is one of the oldest shipwrecks in the area.